Teradata/product-help/IMC/Utilization/Utilization-card.md

-### CPU utilization
+### Utilization

-Review percentage of CPU and storage used across all Advanced SQL Engine nodes.
+Review percentage of CPU and Disk I/O used across all Advanced SQL Engine nodes.

-Select **Configure** for registering and configuration options, including registering your system to retrieve data from Viewpoint to display here.